keycloak/keycloak/misc/CrossDataCenter.md

 JDG Server setup
 ----------------

-1) Download JDG 7.1.0 server (or Infinispan 8.2.8 server for the community - TODO: Same question as in previous section applies here) and unzip to some folder.
+1) Download JDG 7.1.0 server (or Infinispan 8.2.8 server for the community) as in previous section applies here) and unzip to some folder.
 It will be referred in later steps as `JDG1_HOME` .

 2) Change those things in the `JDG1_HOME/standalone/configuration/clustered.xml` in the configuration of JGroups subsystem: